peregilk/ttconnect/README.md

 ```

 ## Use
 While the script also works on a single TPU slice, its main purpose is when working with the pods.
-It will automatically open a tmux window with a tile for each of the TPU slices, allowind them to be controlled both in paralell and individually.
+It will automatically open a tmux window with a tile for each of the TPU slices, allowing them to be controlled both in parallel and individually.

 ```bash
 # Open a connection to a already existing TPU VM or TPU-pod VM.